 Riley-Purgatory-Bluff Creek Watershed District

-Policy for Management of Permit Fees, Financial Assurances and Abandoned Property
+Appendix [5] - Policy for Management of Permit Fees, Financial Assurances and Abandoned Property

+Adopted [July 2, 2014]

+Effective as of [date of rules]

-As provided by state law and the Riley-Purgatory-Bluff Creek Watershed District (District) rules, the District receives fees from applicants to reimburse the District for the costs of processing and administering permits required by the District rules (Permit fees).
-The District also receives bonds, letters of credit and cash deposits (checks) as financial assurances to secure the performance of permittees in compliance with permit terms and conditions (Financial Assurances).
-To ensure that such assets are managed in accordance with sound financial practices and state law governing local government financial practices and management of abandoned property, the District establishes the following policy and protocols for the management of Financial Assurances and Permit Fees.
+The Riley-Purgatory-Bluff Creek Watershed District (District) adopted rules requiring permits prior to engaging in certain activities within the District’s boundaries (the “Permitting Rules”).
+As authorized by state law and the District's Permitting Rules, the District receives fees (Permit Fees) from applicants to reimburse the District for the costs of processing and administering permits required by the District’s Permitting Rules.
+The District also receives bonds, letters of credit and cash deposits (checks) as financial assurances to secure the permittee’s compliance with the terms and conditions of their Permit (Financial Assurances).
+To ensure that such Financial Assurances are managed in accordance with sound financial practices and state law governing local government financial practices and management of abandoned property, the District establishes the following policy and protocols for the management of Financial Assurances and Permit Fees.

-Permit fee payments.
-The District will accept, process and maintain Permit Fees in accordance with District rules and the following protocols.
+Permit Fee payments.
+The District will accept and process the payment of Permit Fees in accordance with District rules and the following protocols.

-The District will not accept cash in payment of permit fees.
+The District will not accept physical cash in payment of permit fees.

 Checks received by the District in payment of permit fees will be deposited within 5 business days of receipt.

+Payment by check will be deemed made only upon the irrevocable clearance of the check by the financial institution upon which it was drawn.

+Permit Fees may be paid by wire transfer to the District’s designated bank account.

-Financial assurance deposits.
-The District will catalogue and maintain Financial Assurances in accordance with the following protocols:
+Financial Assurance deposits.
+The District will accept money paid in the form of a check or wire transfer of immediately available funds, but no physical cash, as all or part of any Financial Assurances.
+In addition, the District may accept performance bonds and letters of credit with terms satisfactory to the District.
+Upon receipt of any Financial Assurances, the District shall catalogue and maintain Financial Assurances in accordance with the following protocols:

-Financial Assurances received by the District will be logged in the Financial Assurance Log created for such purposes, then copied.
-A copy will be filed at the District offices.
+Financial Assurances received by the District will be logged in the Financial Assurance Log created for such purposes maintained at the District’s offices.
 The Financial Assurance Log will include, at a minimum, the following information:

 Permit number for which the financial assurance instrument is provided;

-Name of the permittee/escrow provider;
+Name of the permittee provider;

-Name, for bonds and letters of credit, of the surety;

-Amount(s) of the financial assurances provided;
+Name of the issuer or surety of each bond and letters of credit;

+Amount of each form of Financial Assurances provided;

-Expiration date, if any, of the financial assurance;
+Expiration date, if any, of the Financial Assurance;

-Location of the financial assurance instrument or deposit.
+Location of the any bond, letter of credit or other document or instrument provided as a Financial Assurance

+The depository of any money received as all or part of a Financial Assurance.

-Original Financial Assurance instruments will be deposited for safekeeping at a location to be designated annually by the District Board of Managers.
+Original Financial Assurance instruments will be deposited for safekeeping at a location designated annually by the District’s Board.